 Led by a handful of amazing and capable guides: Dustin, Jack, Steve, Dom, and Dave Hahn; our team of 14 (including Ana, Mako, Mika, Bryan, and myself) summited Rainier as part of an RMI 5-day Muir Seminar.
 We took the Ingraham Direct route, the last day it was in commission for the season.
-I don't have words to express the awesomeness of our guides, or the feeling of being surrounded by so many people who are also so compelled by mountains, or just how extremely f-ing lucky we got with the weather.
+I don’t have words to express the awesomeness of our guides, or the feeling of being surrounded by so many people who are also so compelled by mountains, or just how extremely f-ing lucky we got with the weather.
 B and I took the seminar to learn the skills that would enable us to get out on our own and climb the Cascade volcanoes (and climb Rainier, ofc).
 We took away a lot in that regard, but the seminar also opened my eyes to possibilities, my own limits, and a hazy sense of how much mountaineering knowledge still remains out there to be learned and experienced.
 Having stared at Rainier every chance I could for the last seven years and made our way up to Camp Muir on several occasions within those same years, I had my own expectations for the climb.
-But not much could prepare me for the feeling of getting back to Ingraham Flats midday after 9 hours of trekking, and turning around to catch the first glimpse of the headwall in full daylight, and thinking, *that*, we climbed that ridiculous thing and I can't wait till we go back up there.
+But not much could prepare me for the feeling of getting back to Ingraham Flats midday after 9 hours of trekking, and turning around to catch the first glimpse of the headwall in full daylight, and thinking, that was ridiculous and I can’t wait to go back.

 Among the more humorous memories… the obsession with bathroom breaks, cause serious mountaineers have to get serious about pooping; the junior guide who arrived around dinnertime after summit day with a full-size window on his back, who dropped it off at the bunkhouse with a chipper “that was heavy!” and proceeded to pull out a power drill and circular saw from his still full pack; my unfortunate (but minor) tooth chipping, a friendly reminder that ice axes are in fact made of solid metal and should be wielded conscientiously, especially 20 feet down a crevasse; Dave calling the route we took “sporty”; and most powerfully, people, after a year of quarantine, actual people, with stories and faces and remarkable experiences.
 That was nice.